-The fishery is designated by the fishery symbol J1.
+The fishery operates under the fishery symbol J1.

 The commercial trochus fishery is based on the collection of 1 species of trochus – Trochus niloticus.

-- There is a total allowable commercial catch (TACC) of 250t.
+- There is a total allowable commercial catch and individual transferable quota units are allocated to each licence.

-- Limits exist on the number of boats (1 primary boat and up to 4 other tender boats) with the licence-holder or nominee, and up to 10 divers operating under a licence at any one time.
+- The licence holder or nominee and up to 10 divers can operate under a licence at any one time.

-- Trochus have a minimum size limit of 8cm (across widest part of opening).
+- Trochus minimum size limit is 8cm (across widest part of opening).

-- Trochus have a maximum size limit of 12.5cm (across widest part of opening).
+- Trochus maximum size limit is 12.5cm (across widest part of opening).